yinfirefire/Machine-Learning-Specialization/README.md

 ## About this course
 ----------
 I will start with the most disappointed.
 It suggests you to use GraphLab instead of other common open source libraries like pandas and scikit-learn.
-In the first course, I used GraphLab and SFrame, but in the other three courses I used pandas, numpy, scipy and scikit-learn.
+In the first course, I used GraphLab and SFrame, but in the other three courses I used ***pandas, numpy, scipy and scikit-learn***.
 If you want to know about the popular libraries for machine learning, I suggest you also use these libraries.
 Another con is the depth.
-For example, Hessian matrix is not introduced in Regression and bagging is not included in ensemble.
+For example, Hessian matrix is not introduced in Regression, bagging is not included in ensemble and no derivation of EM in GMM.

 But with all the cons above, I will still recommend this course to a beginner.
 Happy Learning.